MichaelCurrin/gh-pages-no-jekyll/README.md

 [![GitHub tag](https://img.shields.io/github/tag/MichaelCurrin/gh-pages-no-jekyll?include_prereleases=&sort=semver)](https://github.com/MichaelCurrin/gh-pages-no-jekyll/releases/)
 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)

-Write markdown or HTML pages and get a clean default theme for your site.
-No configuration or programming skills needed.
+Write Markdown or HTML pages and use GitHub's default theme for your site.
+No configuration needed.
+All you need is HTML, Markdown, and CSS knowledge - no need to use Jekyll templating or Liquid syntax.

 ## Preview